One of the most common questions parents ask when teaching their kids how to ride a bike is;

-Once they master the hardest part, learning and dealing with the easier part won’t be a problem.
+Once they master the most challenging part, learning and dealing with the easier part won’t be a problem.
 The whole point of balance bikes is to reverse the learning process.

-This makes the transition a lot easier since pedaling won’t be a problem for a kid who knows how to keep a balance on a bike.
-It might take a bit longer for a kid to master balance bike, but once they do, the transition to a pedal bike is going to be very smooth.
+This makes the transition a lot easier since pedaling won’t be a problem for a kid who knows how to balance a bike.
+It might take a bit longer for a kid to master a balance bike, but once they do, the transition to a pedal bike will be very smooth.

-In most cases, kids won’t need to use training wheels at all because keeping the bike balanced will feel a lot more natural to them.
+In most cases, kids won’t need to use training wheels because keeping the bike balanced will feel a lot more natural to them.

-However, in case they need training wheels, you can expect them to rely on them for a very short period of time.
+However, if they need training wheels, you can expect them to rely on them for a concise period of time.
 A lot shorter period of time than they would rely on if they didn’t have the chance to ride a balance bike.

-This way, when kids make a transition from balance bike to pedal bike without training wheels, this will be their second transition (third bike to ride), which will only smoothen the learning curve, improve the overall experience, and even speed up the learning process.
+This way, when kids transition from a balance bike to pedal bike without training wheels, this will be their second transition (third bike to ride), which will only smoothen the learning curve, improve the overall experience, and even speed up the learning process.

-But you should never ignore their feeling.
+But it would be best if you never ignored their feeling.
 If they don’t feel quite ready for a transition, you should respect their decision and be patient.